 - Learning Outcomes

-- The objective of this paper is to provide participants of the programme with a background in oral biological sciences as a basis for practising contemporary dental technology in New Zealand.
+Students who successfully complete this paper will gain a background in oral biological sciences as a basis for practising contemporary dental technology in New Zealand.